danalexilewis/Introduction-to-JavaScript/README.md

 - <a href="http://www.sublimetext.com/2" target="_blank">Installation of Sublime Text 2</a>

 ##Readings and Viewings
-<a href="https://www.youtube.com/watch?v=4-t4sA5dDmA" target="_blank">Watch this 16 min video</a> on the history of JavaScript.\s\s
+<a href="https://www.youtube.com/watch?v=4-t4sA5dDmA" target="_blank">Watch this 16 min video</a> on the history of JavaScript.
-Skim through the various branches of the course so you have an idea of what you will be doing on the day.\s\s
+Skim through the various branches of the course so you have an idea of what you will be doing on the day.
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript" target="_blank">Read the introduction of this document</a> on the Mozilla Development Network.
 Please feel free to skim through the rest of the document - it contains a lot of what we will be covering in the coarse.
 So note down any questions you might have and bring them along.

 ##How to use this Git Repository